-Claim: Muhammad Ali offered a pithy quote about religion while visiting the World Trade Center site after 9/11.
+Muhammad Ali offered a pithy quote about religion while visiting the World Trade Center site after 9/11.
 See Example(s)

-In the aftermath of the 9/11 terrorist attacks in 2001, former heavyweight champion boxer Muhammad Ali did pay a visit to New York City on
+In the aftermath of the 9/11 terrorist attacks in 2001, former heavyweight champion boxer Muhammad Ali paid a visit to New York City on

 “What’s really hurting me, the name Islam is involved, and Muslim is involved and causing trouble and starting hate and violence,” Ali said during a rare, impromptu speech at the World Trade Center attack command center.